gbrao018/eva4/S15A/README.md

 ![image](https://github.com/gbrao018/eva4/blob/master/S15A/images/img12.jpg)

+We store the resultant fg_bg image in jpg format to save the storage.

+FG_BG MASK GENERATION FOR FOREGROUND:

-We store the resultant fg_bg image in jpg format to save the storage. fg_bg mask generation for foreground: We need the alpha channel in foreground image for transparency information which will help us in creating the mask for the fg.
-If we have alpha channel b,g,r,a = cv2.split(fg) mask = np.dstack((a,a,a)) -> This will give the mask But we do not have the alpha channel in our fg_bg.
+We need the alpha channel in foreground image for transparency information which will help us in creating the mask for the fg.
+If we have alpha channel

+b,g,r,a = cv2.split(fg)

+mask = np.dstack((a,a,a)) -> This will give the mask

+But we do not have the alpha channel in our fg_bg.
 So, we do it diffeently.

 Given BG and FGBG, BELOW LOGIC CREATES FGBG MASK: